bcgsc/peekseq/README.md

 Thank you for your [![Stars](https://img.shields.io/github/stars/bcgsc/cpkseq.svg)](https://github.com/bcgsc/cpkseq/stargazers) and for using, developing and promoting this free software!

-If you use unikseq in your research, please cite:
+If you use cpkseq in your research, please cite:

 TBD